Żebbuġ: History and origins

-The locals or Żebbuġin as they are known in Malta are renowned for their business acumen amongst others, and there is a local saying to this end.
+The locals, or Żebbuġin as they are known in Malta, are renowned for their business acumen amongst others, and there is a local saying to this end.
 Due to the Żebbuġin's Francophile past, the town was regarded as a friendly community when the Revolutionary French took Malta.
 During their rule in Malta (1798-1800), the local churches were plundered for their riches in order to fund Napoleon's campaign.
 The Ħaż-Żebbuġ locals opened the main door to the church when they heard the French were coming and hastily hid the gold and silver religious iconography.
 When the French saw the open doors of the church they kept on going and the Żebbuġin retained their religious riches.

 Archaeology

-Malta is very rich in archaeological remains and Ħaż-Żebbuġ is no exception.
+Malta is very rich in archaeological remains, and Ħaż-Żebbuġ is no exception.
 It gave its name to an era of prehistoric time when pottery of a kind not known as yet was found in tombs in the area known as Ta' Trapna.
 Later archaeological finds constructed at around the same time were subsequently known as "Żebbuġ phase" remains.
 A scattering of Punic and Phoenician tombs were also found together with a small number of cart ruts and other remains.

 Today

-Ħaż-Żebbuġ is known for the festas dedicated to the Patron Saint St. Philip of Agira; which is celebrated on the 2nd Sunday of June; and to St. Joseph, a secondary feast.
+Ħaż-Żebbuġ is known for the festas (feast days) dedicated to the patron saint Saint Philip of Agira; which is celebrated on the 2nd Sunday of June; and to Saint Joseph, a secondary feast.
 There are three band clubs in Ħaż-Żebbuġ, all of which have respective fireworks factories: De Rohan Band Club (established in 1860), St. Philip's Band Club (established in 1851) and the 12th May Band and Social Club (established in 1961).

 Ħaż-Żebbuġ is the birthplace of various prominent Maltese personalities who have adorned the national cultural history down the ages, such as Mikiel Anton Vassalli (father of the written Maltese language), Dun Mikiel Xerri (patriot), Francesco Saverio Caruana (Bishop and Pariot during the French period, Nicolo Isouard (composer), Dun Karm Psaila (Malta's national poet), Antonio Sciortino (sculptor), Lazzaro Pisani (painter) and Frans Sammut (contemporary author).

 Ħaż-Żebbuġ is the locality where the French Ambassador to Malta lives in what used to be previously the Palazzo Manduca.

 The Grand Chancery of the Hospitaller Order of Saint Lazarus of Jerusalem is also situated in the city.